Such an aspiration requires more than an architectural skill set: it depends on a deep understanding of the psyche and of the physical world.

 These are the two questions we should be asking.
 Why?
 Because a home that makes us happy without also tending to the world around us is simply self-indulgent and ultimately unsustainable – just as a house that only addresses environmental concerns, but fails to accommodate our human needs, will ultimately be unfulfilling.

-If I accomplished nothing else in fifty years of work, I’d be happy if this Inner Nature / Mother Nature complementarity were to become a core part of our design ethos.
+If I accomplish nothing else in fifty years of work, I’d be happy if this Inner Nature / Mother Nature imperative were to become a core part of our design ethos!